 Nominated by its employees, the IJIS Institute is a winner of Washingtonian magazine’s bi-annual Great Places to Work award.
 The Institute won in the category of Treated Royally for employee pay and benefits, and received high marks from employees for job flexibility and career advancement.

 Cisco Systems Inc. presented an award to executive director Paul Wormeli and the IJIS Institute for the Institute’s work in leading the 2008 workshop on global information sharing for law enforcement at the 2008 Public Services Summit.
 This annual event is sponsored by CISCO and the City of Stockholm, Sweden.
 The workshop and the Public Services Summit engage world leaders in topics related to improving public service.
 (August 2009).

-The Commonwealth of the Northern Mariana Islands Criminal Justice Information Systems Network presented an aware of appreciation to the IJIS Institute in recognition of valuable contributions related to a technology assistance evaluation (November 2008).
+The Commonwealth of the Northern Mariana Islands Criminal Justice Information Systems Network presented an award of appreciation to the IJIS Institute in recognition of valuable contributions related to a technology assistance evaluation (November 2008).

 The Prescription Monitoring Program (PMP) Information Exchange (PMIX) project was selected as an award winner in the 2008 eC3 Excellence Awards.
 The PMP Information Exchange project, which helps states exchange dispensed controlled-substance prescription data, is a partnership effort of the IJIS Institute and the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.

 The Council of Excellence in Government (absorbed into the Partnership for Public Service in 2009) recognized the successful public/private partnership of the Bureau of Justice Assistance and the IJIS Institute (April 2007).
 The BJA/IJIS Institute partnership demonstrated a proven model of a new way to engage the private sector in directly assisting governmental agencies through innovative problem solving and collaboration.